eBay (NASDAQ:EBAY) Releases Q3 2021 Earnings Guidance

-eBay (NASDAQ:EBAY) issued an update on its third quarter 2021 earnings guidance on Wednesday morning.
-The company provided earnings per share (EPS) guidance of $0.860-$0.900 for the period, compared to the Thomson Reuters consensus estimate of $0.900.
+eBay (NASDAQ:EBAY) updated its third quarter 2021 earnings guidance on Wednesday.
+The company provided EPS guidance of $0.860-$0.900 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.900.
 The company issued revenue guidance of $2.42 billion-$2.47 billion, compared to the consensus revenue estimate of $2.89 billion.

-eBay (NASDAQ:EBAY) last posted its quarterly earnings results on Wednesday, August 11th.
-The e-commerce company reported $0.99 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.83 by $0.16. eBay had a return on equity of 71.14% and a net margin of 25.49%.
-During the same period in the previous year, the firm earned $1.02 EPS.
-As a group, equities research analysts predict that eBay will post 3.27 earnings per share for the current fiscal year.
+Several analysts recently issued reports on the company.
+Credit Suisse Group increased their price target on eBay from $78.00 to $80.00 and gave the company an outperform rating in a report on Monday.
+BMO Capital Markets lowered their price target on eBay from $67.00 to $63.00 and set a market perform rating for the company in a report on Monday, May 3rd.
+Susquehanna Bancshares downgraded eBay from a positive rating to a neutral rating and lowered their price target for the company from $75.00 to $66.00 in a report on Thursday, April 29th.
+Barclays increased their price target on eBay from $78.00 to $79.00 and gave the company an overweight rating in a report on Thursday.
+Finally, Robert W. Baird raised their target price on eBay from $65.00 to $70.00 and gave the company an outperform rating in a research note on Thursday.
+Twelve investment analysts have rated the stock with a hold rating and nine have assigned a buy rating to the company’s stock. eBay has a consensus rating of Hold and a consensus target price of $71.43.

-A number of analysts have weighed in on EBAY shares.
-Mizuho raised their price target on eBay from $63.00 to $65.00 and gave the company a neutral rating in a research note on Thursday.
-Barclays raised their price target on eBay from $78.00 to $79.00 and gave the company an overweight rating in a research note on Thursday.
-Piper Sandler cut their target price on eBay from $81.00 to $79.00 and set an overweight rating on the stock in a research report on Thursday.
-Wedbush reiterated a neutral rating and set a $63.00 target price on shares of eBay in a research report on Thursday, August 5th.
-Finally, BMO Capital Markets cut their target price on eBay from $67.00 to $63.00 and set a market perform rating on the stock in a research report on Monday, May 3rd.
-Twelve investment analysts have rated the stock with a hold rating and nine have assigned a buy rating to the stock.
-The company presently has a consensus rating of Hold and an average price target of $71.43.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, September 17th.
+Shareholders of record on Wednesday, September 1st will be issued a $0.18 dividend.
+The ex-dividend date is Tuesday, August 31st.
+This represents a $0.72 dividend on an annualized basis and a yield of 0.97%. eBay’s dividend payout ratio is currently 24.57%.

-In other eBay news, SVP Pete Thompson sold 856 shares of eBay stock in a transaction that occurred on Thursday, June 17th.
-The stock was sold at an average price of $65.67, for a total value of $56,213.52.
-Following the sale, the senior vice president now owns 45,805 shares of the company’s stock, valued at approximately $3,008,014.35.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
-5.02% of the stock is currently owned by insiders.
+In other eBay news, SVP Pete Thompson sold 856 shares of the firm’s stock in a transaction dated Thursday, June 17th.
+The shares were sold at an average price of $65.67, for a total value of $56,213.52.
+Following the transaction, the senior vice president now owns 45,805 shares of the company’s stock, valued at $3,008,014.35.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Company insiders own 5.02% of the company’s stock.

 eBay, Inc operates as a commerce company.
 The company platforms include online marketplace and its localized counterparts, including off-platform businesses in South Korea, Japan, and Turkey, as well as eBay’s suite of mobile apps.
 The company technologies and services are designed to give buyers choice and a breadth of relevant inventory and to enable sellers worldwide to organize and offer their inventory for sale, virtually anytime and anywhere.